wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

     retry= "https://localhost:8443/authenticationendpoint/retry.do"
     ```

-13. Import the public certificate of the identity server to the javaca certs (or web-serverstruststore) of the JVM that the authenticationendpoint is running.
+13. Import the public certificate of the identity server to the `javaca` certs (or `web-serverstruststore`) of the JVM where the authentication endpoint is running.

     ```
     keytool -export -keystore $IS_HOME/repository/resources/security/wso2carbon.jks -alias wso2carbon -file wso2carbon.cer